-Social responsibility has been a buzzword for years, but today it’s reached a fever pitch in the eCommerce world.
-No longer can companies merely maintain a brand?
+While it’s been a buzzword for years, today it’s reached a fever pitch in the eCommerce world.
+No longer can companies merely maintain a brand.
 Consumers want them to stand for something more than themselves, and be a part of efforts to make a better planet and global community.

 This can look different for every company.
 Some may promote climate responsibility, others a commitment to reduce human trafficking, some may stand for women’s rights while others look to support minority causes.
 Whatever the case, running an ethical company with a focus on corporate social responsibility is now not just seen as a feel-good move—it’s actually essential for business.